svtanthony/manga-tracker/README.md

 ##Installation
 Install the programs below if not installed. `Ssmtp` for those of us without a mail server. `Mailutils` for the mail functionallity.

- `ssmtp` simple way of getting mail off a system to your mail hub, so lets configure it.
+`Ssmtp` is a protocal to send mail from your system, so lets configure it.
 In the example below we will be using gmail as it is popular and easy to setup.
-Modify the file with sudo permission `/etc/ssmtp/ssmtp.conf` by adding the following lines:
+Modify the file with sudo permission `/etc/ssmtp/ssmtp.conf` by adding the following lines: (**The email address and password need to be stored in plain text, as such , it is not recommended to use your email, but rather an email specifically for this purpose.**)

 ```
 mailhub=mailhub=smtp.gmail.com:587